 2. Breathing Through Your Mouth

 Have you ever noticed that you pant when you’re excited?
 This pant is because breathing through your nose is more relaxing than through your mouth.
 In this exercise, you block one of your nostrils with your finger and breathe through the other.
 After this, you block the other nostril and breathe out through the other one.
-This breathing control technique is one of Yoga’s basic techniques and generally refers to Nadi Shodhana.
+This breathing control technique is one of Yoga’s basic techniques and is generally referred to as Nadi Shodhana.

 3. The Military Method